Subpar Planting & Over Mulching (can you have too much of a good thing?)

-Needlessly piling mulch on top of mulch, year in and year out, when only 1 to 2 inches of mulch would have been much better for your trees (thinner mulch beds may require organic herbicide application).
+Needlessly piling mulch on top of mulch, year in and year out, when only 1 to 2 inches of mulch would have been much better for your trees (thinner mulch beds may require organic herbicide application), does not make good sense.
 Most large properties, and even many homeowners, needlessly spend thousands of dollars each year to kill their trees.
-This does not make sense (except maybe to the one that you’re paying to mulch).

 My examination does not stop here.
-When I applied pressure to the trunk, the entire tree moved.
+When I applied pressure to the trunk, the entire tree moved at least a foot (I have it on video tape).
 After 2 years since installation, that is not good!
 This tells me that this plant is not established.
 Were it planted properly, within 2 or 3 months of installation (during the growing season), the lower trunk would be stiff as a board.
 Meaning that the roots have grown outside the planting hole, and have become anchored in the surrounding soil; less likely to fall over during a storm, healthier and more pest resistant because it is accessing more resources, with annual growth measured in feet, rather than inches.

 How else do we know?
 I used a probe (B) to determine where the root-ball stops, and the planting hole begins.
 I also physically dug up the root-ball (the top of the wire cage is still there).
 But the real proof will show in 30 days.
-To correct this common mal-practice of ‘drilling ‘n dropping’ into a tiny, deep hole – since it’s not practical to replant – we air-fracture the soil immediately around the root-ball.
+To correct this common mal-practice of “drilling ‘n dropping” into a tiny, deep hole – since it’s not practical to replant – we air-fracture the soil immediately around the root-ball.
 Within 30 days, 90% of the trees we treat (during the growing season), will be stiff as a board.
-That’s not an accident!
 The plants will be much healthier, and start growing to the heavens (ginkgo’s can get over 100 feet tall!).

-Though for 2 decades, we have steadfastly educated the public and encouraged landscapers to plant properly (http://greentreedoctor.com/planting), the problem is getting worse.
+Though for 2 decades, we have religiously educated the public, and encouraged landscapers to plant properly (http://greentreedoctor.com/planting), the problem is only getting worse.
 It may take passing some laws to rid our beautiful Upstate of this scourge.
 But until the landscape changes, we’ll keep putting the word out, and correcting as many subpar transplants as we are able to (http://greentreedoctor.com/tree-profiles/#girdling).